mgifford/drupal-security/src/drupal.rst

   Protects your non-production environment from being accessed.

 `Site Audit`_ (7/8)
   A site analysis tool that generates reports with actionable best practice recommendations.

 `Two-factor Authentication (TFA)`_
   Second-factor authentication for Drupal sites.

 `Username Enumeration Prevention`_ (6/7/8)
   Stop brute force attacks from leveraging discoverable usernames.

+`User protect`_ (6/7/8)
+   fine-grained access control of user administrators.
+Protections can be specific to a user, or applied to all users in a role.

 7) Modules to Avoid on Shared Servers
 -------------------------------------